ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

     are contained within the
     **ExchangeMAPIProtocolTestSuites.zip** file.

-**Note**   If your computer blocks scripts downloaded from the Internet for security reasons, you will need to follow these steps to unblock PowerShell scripts.
+**Note**   If your computer blocks scripts that are downloaded from the Internet for security reasons, follow these steps to unblock PowerShell scripts.

   --------------------------------------------------------
   1. Right-click xxxx.ps1 and select **Properties**.